 And as you say, I would even go back further than the campaign, Sean.

-He was on Fox and other places on Twitter uh years ago, talking about how we were getting ripped off.
+He was on Fox and other places on Twitter years ago talking about how we were getting ripped off.

-And if he's wrong, the president about these tariffs, he shouldn't have been elected, because as you say, he's he's been about as transparent as any presidential candidate I've ever covered in saying if you elect me, this is what I'm gonna do.
+And if he's wrong, the president, about these tariffs, he shouldn't have been elected because, as you say, he's been about as transparent as any presidential candidate I've ever covered in saying, if you elect me, this is what I'm going to do.

-He was elected, he passed the tax cut as promised, and I know Gary Cohn and others are concerned that the tariffs are gonna are going to hurt the economy, but maybe the president thinks there's enough running room in the economy right now because of the tax cuts and the regulation cuts that Gary Cohn gets credit for being a part of, by the way.
+But maybe the president thinks there's enough running room in the economy right now because of the tax cuts and the regulation cuts that Gary Cohen gets credit for being a part of, by the way.

 Let me also add one little caveat to this.